DC’s oldest neighborhood offers a wide range of on- or near-the-water fun.

 You’ll be hard-pressed to find a better afternoon on the water.
 Key Bridge Boathouse is the place to go to rent kayaks, canoes or to take a paddling lesson.
 You’ll enjoy incredible panoramas of the Potomac River and the DC and Virginia skylines while also getting a great workout.
 For the adventurous fitness fanatics, try the stand-up paddleboard yoga or fitness classes.

-Georgetown’s river waterfront is home to tons of great restaurants – many, including Sequoia, Tony and Joe's Seafood Place and Farmers Fishers Bakers, offer patio seating in warm weather – and plenty of outdoor activities.
-In summer, children (and adults, too) can splash in the sprinkler-style water fountain, watch the boats and feed the ducks.
+Georgetown’s river waterfront is home to tons of great restaurants – many, including Sequoia, Guapo's, Tony and Joe's Seafood Place and Farmers Fishers Bakers, offer patio seating in warm weather – and plenty of outdoor activities.
+In summer, children (and adults, too) can watch the boats and feed the ducks.
 Before or after, get your shopping on in the historic neighborhood.

 Georgetown also presents miles of trails for walking, biking or running alongside the Potomac River and the C&O Canal.
 The gorgeous C&O Canal Towpath and Capital Crescent Trail are two of the most popular trails in the region, with each presenting eye-popping vistas of water.
 Cyclists will also especially appreciate the nearly 50 public bike racks located throughout the neighborhood, as well as eight Capital Bikeshare stations and a bike fixit repair station on K/Water Street.

-Potomac Paddle Pub is rain-or-shine pedal boat that accommodates up to 16 people and has 10 pedal stations for its hour-and-a-half voyages.
-Good to know: You can turn your aquatic spin class into a booze cruise with the BYOB policy – the vessel provides ice, coolers and cup holders.
+Potomac Paddle Club is rain-or-shine pedal boat that accommodates up to 16 people and has 10 pedal stations for its hour-and-a-half voyages.
+Good to know: You can turn your aquatic spin class into a booze cruise with the BYOB policy.
 There is also a motor on board in case your legs grow too tired as you cruise down the Potomac.
 Individual seats can only be purchased Monday through Thursday, and group trips can be purchased on Fridays through Sundays.
 Once you book your trip, you can embark on your journey from the Georgetown Docks near The Washington Harbour.